sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ```

 In _BookingDatesForm_ we need to import a couple of new resources we
-need to add the cleaning fee.
-These will include a few helper functions
+need to add the helmet rental fee.
+These will include a few helper
-necessary to handle the _cleaningFee_ price information, as well as the
+functions necessary to handle the _helmetFee_ price information, as well
-checkbox component _FieldCheckbox_.
+as the checkbox component _FieldCheckbox_.

 ```diff
   import { propTypes } from '../../util/types';